piresn/espresso/readme.md

 ### Required libraries:

-Espresso runs successfully with the following R packages on R 3.4.3:
+Espresso runs successfully with the following packages on R 3.4.3:

 ```
 shiny 1.0.5